michaelf9808/MichaelsPlaywright/README.md

-Playwright automation project with web automation test cases, testing basic functionalities through multiple browsers
+Playwright project with web automation test cases for basic functionalities in multiple browsers